Life insurance

 How Does Life Insurance Work?

-Your beneficiaries can generally use this money however they want, like to cover living expenses, pay for burial costs, pay off debt or whatever else.
-Most people get life insurance in order to help out family members or other loved ones who depend on them financially, so they won't be in a lurch should the insured person pass away.
+Your beneficiaries can generally use this money however they want, such as to help cover living expenses, pay for burial costs, pay off debt or whatever else.
+Most people get life insurance in order to help out family members or other loved ones who depend on them financially, in the event they pass away.

 Can You Get Life Insurance If You Are Pregnant?

 The short answer is yes.
-The underwriting team evaluating your application knows what it means to be pregnant and will take that into account when reviewing your health situation.
+The underwriting team evaluating your application will take your pregnancy into account when reviewing your health situation.

 Especially if you’re having a healthy, uncomplicated pregnancy, you might be able to get the same kind of rates as you would if you weren’t pregnant while applying for life insurance.